Charles Plumet: Sample buildings

 Plumet was the architect of many apartment blocks and hôtels particuliers in the 16th arrondissement of Paris.

 Examples of his expensive residential buildings in Paris are 67 Avenue de Raymond-Poincaré (1895), 50 Avenue Victor Hugo (1900–1), and 15 and 21 Boulevard Lannes (1906).

 The house on Avenue de Raymond-Poincaré, completed in 1898, was the first major work by Plumet and Selmersheim.

 It had a simple rectilinear form with very restrained use of Belgian-style decoration, and seems to be derived from Renaissance revival.

 A contemporary praised the building on Boulevard Lannes for "the play of solids and voids, the undulations of the facades in agreement with the layout of the apartments.

 Other buildings include the Château de Chênemoireau, Loire-et-Cher (1901), and an office block at 33 Rue du Louvre, Paris (1913–14).

-Plumet was charged with designing the outside entrances to the Pelleport, Saint-Fargeau, and Porte des Lilas stations on the Paris Métro Line 3bis, which was finally completed in December 1920.
+Plumet was charged with designing the outside entrances to the Pelleport, Saint-Fargeau, and Porte des Lilas stations on the Paris Metro Line 3bis, which was finally completed in December 1920.

 Plumet designed the stations so the elevators are accessible directly from the surface.

 The three stations are made of reinforced concrete and ciment de Grenoble; they are decorated with ceramics made by Gentil & Bourdet.

 The stations are accessible only by the elevators.

 Plumet designed four towers for the 1925 exhibition, each with a regional restaurant from which the diners could look out over the city.

 He also designed the crafts palace.